yixiao2/FvCB-JAGS/README.md

 4. JAGS (Just Another Gibbs Sampler):
 Go to [http://mcmc-jags.sourceforge.net/](http://mcmc-jags.sourceforge.net/), download and install it.

-### Installing
+### - Installing

 1. Click the "Clone or download" button on this github webpage, choose "Download ZIP".
 2. Unzip the file in your computer.

+### - Lauching the Bayesian parameter estimation tool
-3. Reopen Anaconda prompt, change directory to the unzipped folder. e.g. ```cd "C:\Users\xiaoy\Documents\JAGSFvCB"```, hit the enter key.
+1. Open Anaconda prompt, change directory to the unzipped folder. e.g. ```cd "C:\Users\xiaoy\Documents\JAGSFvCB"```, hit the enter key.
-4. Type ```jupyter notebook```, hit the enter key.
+2. Type ```jupyter notebook```, hit the enter key.
-5. Automatically, your brower (IE, Chrome or Firefox etc) will open a new tab at ```http://localhost:8888/tree```.
+3. Automatically, your brower (IE, Chrome or Firefox etc) will open a new tab at ```http://localhost:8888/tree```.
-6. Click ```FvCB_JAGS.ipynb``` to open the demo
+4. Click ```FvCB_JAGS.ipynb``` to open the Bayesian parameter estimation tool.

-## Running the demos
+## Running

+### - Running the Bayesian parameter estimation tool with demo datasets

 Two sets of data are included in the folder.
 - "syntheticdata0827.csv" is the synthetic data from FvCB model used in the manuscript
 - "expdata0827.csv" is the experimental measurements of IR64 used in the manuscript
-- Demo "FvCB_JAGS.ipynb" illustrate the Bayesian estimation with "expdata0827.csv".
+- Demo "FvCB_JAGS.ipynb" illustrates the Bayesian estimation with "expdata0827.csv".
 The input data file can be changed in *Step 1.1 Load data*.
-- Users can run this note book cell by cell.
+- Users can run this notebook cell by cell.
 Just left click the cell with the code, and then click the "Run" button on the top.
-- Users can also run this note book at once, using "Cell -> Run All".
+- Users can also run this notebook at once, using "Cell -> Run All".

+### - Running the Bayesian parameter estimation tool with your own dataset

+- Ensure your data is saved in the correct format
+- Save to the ```data``` folder within the ```JAGSFvCB``` folder on your computer
+- Change the file name in *Step 1.1 Load data*
+- Run the cells as above

 ## Built With